(previously called Volunteer Information Sheet)

-No, it is your free choice whether you sign up to use Join Dementia Research or not.
+No, it is your free choice whether you sign up to Join Dementia Research or not.

-How do I register?
+How do I register and what will happen?

 Who will be able to see my information on Join Dementia Research?

 Approved researchers may be employed by the NHS, commercial organisations or universities, pursuing activities for medical benefit.
-All researchers are assessed and approved on the basis that their employers are signed up to our terms and conditions, and data processing agreements; and that they are working on ethically approved studies.
+All researchers are assessed and approved on the basis that their employers are signed up to our terms and conditions, and data processing agreements, and that they are working on ethically approved studies.

 Who will be able to see my medical records?

 In some cases, a researcher may also wish to view your medical records.
 The extra details in your medical records will help them to assess whether they should approach you to think about joining a particular study.

 What will happen if I want to withdraw from Join Dementia Research?

 You are free to withdraw your information at any time without giving a reason.
-Your information will be deleted.
-You will not then be contacted about any further studies.
-Withdrawing from Join Dementia Research.
+Your personal information will be kept in the form of an anonymous record that cannot be traced to you personally.
+You will not be contacted about any further studies that use Join Dementia Research.

 What if there is a problem?

-If you require further information or would like to discuss any aspect of Join Dementia Research please call one of the Helplines.
+If you require further information or would like to discuss any aspect of Join Dementia Research please call one of the helplines.

 Alternatively, you can contact the Join Dementia Research team at firstname.lastname@example.org.